 Start by dicing the onion and garlic into a small dice.

 Sweat the onion and garlic in butter until the onion turns translucent.
 Usually, this takes anywhere from 5 to 8 minutes.
 Once the onions have turned clear, place the mixture on a plate and spread out flat, evenly.
-The onions and garlic will need to cool completely prior to mixing with the potato and cod.
+The onions and garlic will need to cool completely prior to mixing with the potato and cod for the cod cakes.

 Once the cod flakes, riced potatoes, and onion/garlic mixture have cooled completely, you will want to combine your binding and flavor agents.
 Add the eggs, stone ground mustard, parsley, salt, pepper and green onions into a bowl.
 Whisk to combine.